 Ice and water have enormous latent heats associated with them which is why snow takes so long to melt and boiling water is used for cooking.
 This is also important in keeping our planet comfortable to live on, and provides a fair amount of resistance to climate change.

 The latent heat of vaporization is the thermal energy required for a liquid to vaporize to a gas or the amount that is released when a gas condenses to a liquid.
+The latent heat of vaporization is also referred to as the enthalpy of vaporization.
 Water has a high latent heat of vaporization, which is why steam burns are so dangerous.
 When steam burns a person's arm for example, this energy transfer causes the steam to condense—which uses much more energy than simply changing the temperature.
 Hot water would also burn, however, if a person were to get a hot water burn—that would only change the temperature of the person's hand and the water, and will not cause a phase change.
 Therefore, steam water burns are much worse (because a phase change is actually happening).